 Are you a daytime recreational diver who wants to look under rocks and into small caverns to see what's hiding there?

-If so, a small narrow-beam handheld light that you can attach to your BCD is what most divers choose.
+If so, a narrow-beam handheld light is what most divers choose.

-Do you plan to use it for a mix of day and night dives, and even non-diving outdoor activities?
+Do you plan to use the light for a mix of day and night dives, and even non-diving outdoor activities?